bsinou/microservices-tests/springboot-gradle/README.md

 # springboot-gradle
-Basic repository to experiment with Spring Boot using Gradle rather than Maven
+Basic project to experiment with Spring Boot using Gradle rather than Maven